rotki/rotki/docs/api.rst

        - For ``"redeem"`` events this is the underlying asset.
        - For ``"borrow"`` and ``"repay"`` this is missing.
        - For ``"liquidation"`` events this is asset lost to the liquidator.
-   :resjsonarr string to_value: The value of the ``to_asset`` for the event.
+   :resjsonarr string to_value: [Optional] The value of the ``to_asset`` for the event.
 The rate is the asset/USD rate at the events's timestamp.
    :resjsonarr int tx_hash: The transaction hash of the event.
    :resjsonarr int log_index: The log index of the event.
+   :resjson object interest_profit: A mapping of addresses to mappings of totals assets earned from lending over a given period
-   :resjson object profit_and_loss: A mapping of addresses to mappings of totals assets earned or lost over the given period.
+   :resjson object debt_loss: A mapping of addresses to mappings of totals assets lost over a given period.
+   :resjson object rewards: A mapping of addresses to mappings of totals assets (only COMP atm) gained as a reward for using Compound over a given period.

    :statuscode 200: Compound history succesfully queried.
    :statuscode 409: User is not logged in.
 Or compound module is not activated.